Sooriya Nagaram

-Sooriya Nagaram (Tamil:சூரிய நகரம்; English: Sun City) is a 2012 Indian Tamil film written and directed by M. Sellamuthu and produced by X. B. Rajan.
-The film stars Rahul Ravindran, Meera Nandan, R. V. Udayakumar, and Ganja Karuppu.
+Sooriya Nagaram (English: Sun City) is a 2012 Indian Tamil film written and directed by M. Sellamuthu and produced by X. B. Rajan.
+The film stars Rahul Ravindran and Meera Nandan.
 This was the debut film of music director Ron Ethan Yohann (credited as Fen Viallee).
 The film was released on 30 March 2012 to received negative reviews and did not fare well both critically and commercially.

 Plot

 A caste-obsessed society causes the death of a young women and her lover at the hands of her own brother.

 Production

 For the film, the team had erected a set resembling that of a mechanic garage near Madurai.

 Soundtrack

 The soundtrack was composed by debutante Fen Viallee and all the lyrics written by Vairamuthu.
 Think Music India holds the audio rights of the film.